-Debt Service
+11) Debt Service

-21. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
-Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each bond/note issued.
+A. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution.